rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryAzure.md

     - sortOrder - SortOrder: Sort order of result.
     - azureSqlManagedInstanceServerFilters - AzureSqlManagedInstanceServerFilters: Filters for listing Azure SQL Managed Instance Servers.
 - Returns AzureSqlManagedInstanceServerConnection.
-### storageaccount
-Represents the Azure Storage Account by it's Rubrik ID.
-For more information, see https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview.

-- There is a single argument of type System.String.
-- Returns AzureStorageAccount.
 ### storageaccounts
 Gets the storage accounts for the given subscription.